vuestorefront/mage2vuestorefront/README.md

 By default all services are used without authorization and on default ports (check out config.js or ENV variables for change of this behavior).

-**Tutorial on installation / integration [manual for Vue Storefront connectivity](https://medium.com/@piotrkarwatka/vue-storefront-how-to-install-and-integrate-with-magento2-227767dd65b2)**
+**Tutorial on installation / integration [manual for Alokai connectivity](https://medium.com/@piotrkarwatka/vue-storefront-how-to-install-and-integrate-with-magento2-227767dd65b2)**

-## How to perform full / initial import for Vue Storefront
+## How to perform full / initial import for Alokai

 To get started with VS we must start with some very basics about the architecture; the project is backed by three separate Node.js applications

-### Vue Storefront Architecture
+### Alokai Architecture
-[vue-storefront (Github)](https://github.com/DivanteLtd/vue-storefront) — is the main project where you can also find most of the documentation, issues mapped to further releases and other resources to start with — Vue.js on webpack.
+[alokai (Github)](https://github.com/DivanteLtd/vue-storefront) — is the main project where you can also find most of the documentation, issues mapped to further releases and other resources to start with — Vue.js on webpack.

-[vue-storefront-api (Github)](https://github.com/DivanteLtd/vue-storefront-api) — is the API layer which provides the data to vue-storefront app — Node.js, Express; This project consist of docker instances for Redis and ElasticSearch required by mage2vuestorefront and pimcore2vuestorefront
+[alokai-api (Github)](https://github.com/DivanteLtd/vue-storefront-api) — is the API layer which provides the data to vue-storefront app — Node.js, Express; This project consist of docker instances for Redis and ElasticSearch required by mage2vuestorefront and pimcore2vuestorefront

-mage2vuestorefront — THIS project -data bridges which are in charge of moving data back from Magento2 to Vue Storefront data store.
+mage2alokai — THIS project -data bridges which are in charge of moving data back from Magento2 to Alokai data store.

-You must install `vue-storefront-api` locally.
-You may install it using the Vue Storefront installer - see details.
+You must install `alokai-api` locally.
+You may install it using the Alokai installer - see details.
 Or manually by executing the sequence of commands:

 ```bash
 git clone https://github.com/DivanteLtd/vue-storefront-api